 Stagg: “Sub-optimal allocation of marketing investments, sub-optimal engagement and conversion rates, and an inability to tie marketing strategy to desired outcomes.”

-How has omnichannel changed over the last five years, and how does that shape where marketers should be focusing now?
+How has omnichannel changed over the last five years.
+How does that shape where local search marketing services should be focusing now?

 Stagg: “Yes, consumers start the journey on one device (like a smartphone) and switch during the course of the conversion process to using other devices, often within a short space of time.